 Always an option, just not adding it.
 It was considered though that the benefits of adding it is worth the complexity it adds to the language.

-A complaint against the proposal is the fact that the modifier of the signature impacts the "already passed" tokens.
+A complaint against the proposal is the fact that the modifier of the signature impacts the tokens already passed.

-This might make confusing to "human parsers" to read functions with many arguments.
+This might make it confusing to users to read functions with many arguments.
 Example:

 def really_bad_example_of_a_python_function(fist_long_argument, second_long_argument, third_long_argument, /):

-It is not until you reach the end of the signature that the reader realized the / and therefore the fact that the arguments are position-only.
+It is not until reaching the end of the signature that the reader realizes the /, and therefore the fact that the arguments are position-only.
 This deviates from how the keyword-only marker works.

 def (x, y, /, z):